 There’s nothing like overthinking to mess yourself up, right?
 Well, centipedes have evolved to grow each new set of legs a little bit longer than the pair in front.
 Scientists believe this is so the insects don’t trip over themselves, but the centipede’s first pair of legs evolved in a completely different way.
 They are venomous graspers, called maxillipeds, which are used to hold and inject their prey with paralyzing venom.
 Luckily for us, most centipedes are too tiny to pose a threat to gardeners in the field.

-Centipedes can be pale grey, but mostly they are dark red or brown.
+Centipedes can be pale gray, but mostly they are dark red or brown.
 Scientists estimate that there are 8,000 species of centipede, each with their own description.
 Only 3,000 species have been found so far and they are everywhere.
 There are even centipedes within the Arctic Circle.

 There are five orders of centipedes:

 Centipedes in the garden

 Being carnivores, centipedes will spend their nights looking for insect larvae, soil-dwelling mites, baby snails and slugs, and worms.
 This puts them firmly in the category of beneficial insects, in my book.

 If food becomes scarce, centipedes may also begin feeding on the roots of cabbage and other garden favorites, but this is usually the work of millipedes and not centipedes.

 You can grow a surprising amount of food in your own yard.
 Ask me how!